revachavhan/Booking_Management_System/README.md

-🏨 Room Booking Management System
+🏨 Room Booking Management Syste

 A simple and responsive *Room Booking Management System* built using *PHP, **MySQL, **HTML, **CSS (Bootstrap)*.
 It mimics a Laravel-style UI and provides a clean admin dashboard to manage room bookings.